 - Click Export to export a configuration file to USB device.
 USB device must be connected at this point to the DVR. - To import a configuration file, select the file from the USB device and click the Import button.
-After the import process is completed, your DVR will automatically reboot. - 4.
+After the import process is completed, you must reboot the DVR. - 4.
 Click Cancel to exit out of menu.